StRobertCHSCS/final-project-mathieu/README.md

 ##Screen Mockup
 ![](mockup.jpg)
 I initially wanted to create Flappy bird, but then I thought that it would not be really creative.
-So I slightly modified flappy bird to create a new game Tappy Tunnel.
+So I created a new game Tappy Tunnel based on Flappy Bird